vladislav-gorovenko/challenge-11-countdown-timer/README.md

+## Live

+You can check out the live version of the project here -> [https://vladislav-gorovenko.github.io/challenge-11-countdown-timer/](https://vladislav-gorovenko.github.io/challenge-11-countdown-timer/).

 # Launch Countdown Web App

 Welcome to my Launch Countdown Web App repository.
 This project is a solution to the Launch Countdown Web App challenge on [Frontend Mentor](https://www.frontendmentor.io).